nytimes/pourover/index.md

 This says: "create a new exact filter for the attribute 'eyes'.
 An item may have 0, 1, or 2 as possible values for its `eyes` attribute."
 An item may have a value that is not included in the possibilities and this will not cause an error.
 It will simply not be findable on that attribute as it will not be added to any filter's `MatchSet`.

-**NOTE: You must name your exact filter (the first argument) the same thing as the attribute that it is indexing, in this case "eyes"**
+**NOTE: You must name your exact filter (the first argument) the same thing as the attribute that it is indexing, in this case "eyes".
+If you want your filter name to be different than the attribute it indexes, you must pass an `attr` option to the filter constructor.**

 Now, we have to add this filter to our collection